lpod/lpod-docs/level1-text-marks-and-indices.rst

   paragraph.set_bookmark("MyRange", after="xyz", role="end")

-Another way to create a range bookmark in a single instruction is to provide a list of two positions through the ``position`` optional parameter.
-These two positions will be processed as the respective ``position`` parameters of the start en end elements, respectively.
+Another way to create a range bookmark in a single instruction is to provide a list of two offsets through the ``offset`` optional parameter.
+These two offsets will be processed as the respective ``offset`` parameters of the start en end elements, respectively.

-  paragraph.set_bookmark("MyRange", position=(3,15))
+  paragraph.set_bookmark("MyRange", offset=(3,15))

-When two positions are provided, the second position can't be before the first one and the method fails if one of the given positions is off limits, so the consistency of the bookmark is secured as soon as ``set_bookmark()`` returns a non-null value with this parameter.
+When two offsets are provided, the second offset can't be before the first one and the method fails if one of the given offsets is off limits, so the consistency of the bookmark is secured as soon as ``set_bookmark()`` returns a non-null value with this parameter.

-The ``position`` and ``content`` parameters may be combined in order to create a range bookmark whose content matches a given filter string in a delimited substring in the calling element.
+The ``offset`` and ``content`` parameters may be combined in order to create a range bookmark whose content matches a given filter string in a delimited substring in the calling element.
 The next example creates a range bookmark whose content will begin before the first substring that matches a "xyz" expression contained in a range whose the 5 first characters and the 6 last characters are excluded::

-  paragraph.set_bookmark("MyRange", content="xyz", position=(5, -6))
+  paragraph.set_bookmark("MyRange", content="xyz", offset=(5, -6))

 When ``set_bookmark()`` creates a range bookmark in a single instruction, it returns a pair of elements according to the same logic as ``get_bookmark()`` (see below).

-If the start position is not before the end position, a warning is issued and nothing is done.
+If the start offset is not before the end offset, a warning is issued and nothing is done.

 The consistency of an existing range bookmark may be verified using the